Villiger at St Josephs University

 I will take logical arguments over some flimsy evidence.
 Just saying we have evidence doesn't cut it, explain and extend why that's important to the wider debate and the plan.

 As a policy debater, I've seen pretty fast speeds before so I can understand them.
-However, as a judge, I would much rather you make a few clear and concise arguments than try to overwhelm your opponent with 10 different disadvantages and counter plans.
+However, as a judge, I would much rather you make a few clear and concise arguments than try to overwhelm your opponent with 10 different disadvantages and counterplans.
 I'm also not going to read your document if you spoke incomprehensibly to fill in my flow sheet, I'll just disregard that argument in my decision.
 I'm not saying speaking fast is bad since there is a lot to get through, I'm just saying don't abuse it.

-Of course, the point of debate is the educate and have fun.
+Of course, the point of debate is to educate and have fun.
 As someone who follows politics and policies, I want to learn something from the debate.
 Use common sense and we'll have an enjoyable experience.

 I'm a versatile judge but also keeping in mind that this is policy debate, I intend on voting at least with the barest minimum required: